hipikat/django-revkom/README.rst

 =============

 This is Adam Wright's 'in vitro' development repository.
-Code in real projects which is deemed generic enough gets refactored into this repository.
-If it's deemed useful enough, it gets extracted and put into its own package for distribution.
+Code in real projects which is generic enough gets refactored into this repository.
+If it's deemed useful enough, it gets extracted and put into its own package for redistribution.
 As such, you can consider this repository an experimental staging area.

 ..
 Currently, my plans involve: